-The real estate market in the city of Santa Clara, like the rest of Silicon Valley, is a strong sellers market still.
 Below there are charts for the activities over the last few months.
 Low inventory from the past year and continuous low inventory around the rest of the Valley means there is still a much greater demand to fill than properties available.
-This is clear in the sales price vs list price, which has risen to 107.5%, but has generally remained around 103% for months.
+This is clear in the sales price vs list price, which is currently 105.4%, but has generally remained between 100%-110% for months.
 Also, the speed of market turnover (how long a house is on the market) has remained low as far back as we can see on these charts and in under a month.
 Further in the article, we’ll check in on the condo market, too.

-Here’s a glance at the single family home statistics and trends for closings and listings for last month – updated each month on about the 5th – 10th on my RE Report site for realty stats & trends in Santa Clara:
+Here’s a glance at the Santa Clara real estate market for single family homes.
+See the statistics and trends for closings and listings for last month – updated each month on about the 5th – 10th on my RE Report site for realty stats & trends in Santa Clara:

 |Short Sales Sold||N/A||0||0||N/A||0|